alfonsonyc2005/Active_DirectoryLab/README.md

 ## Introduction

 I created a small active directory home lab using Oracle VirtualBox.
-I used a PowerShell script to auto create roughly 1000 users and created one VM as an end-user PC using a Windows 10 Pro ISO and added it to the domain.
-The goal was to get hands on experience with an environment running active directory and the process of creating users from a text file and automating the process.
-In addition, I wanted the Windows 10 PC to be able to reach the internet both ways and be able to resolve DNS queries internally and externally.
+The goal was to get hands on experience with an environment running active directory.
+I used a PowerShell script to automatically create roughly 1000 users from a names.txt file.
+In addition, I created one Virtual machine (VM) as an end-user PC using a Windows 10 Pro ISO with internet access.

 I used:

 - Oracle VirtualBox (VMWare Network)
 - Server 2019 ISO (domain controller)
 - Windows 10 Pro ISO (Client1 VM)
 - PowerShell script (creates 1000 users)
+- names.txt file (list of users)

 ## Creation of the domain controller and end-user PC